“Which One Am I?”

 Admittedly, for some of us, responding as the adult can be related to if we’ve had our coffee or not.

-The adult listens, thinks, and responds; he/she/they considers, gives information believed to be helpful, and allows for mistakes with grace yet holds accountable with kindness — acting “adult” to solve, help, and move forward.
+The adult listens, thinks, and responds.
+The adult asks questions, thoughtfully considers, gives information believed to be helpful, and allows for mistakes with grace yet holds others accountable with kindness.
+Acting “adult” helps to solve, help, and move forward.

 Truths for Life